 Contracts with local clients- established.
 Investor wanted to deposit “monies” from unknown sources into business account.
 I am a Lease holder and investor has put myself and the employees out.
 Investor has made slanderous comments to members of the business community.
 I have lost all wages,...
 Read more »

 That is not a legal issue.
 If the lender requires both spouses to sign a note and deed of trust, then that is their requirement.
 You may find another lender not requiring both spouses to sign.
 Potential homestead

 So I became aware of a group that wants to start a fighting Club Boxing Club.
 I'm not sure that it is legal the way they want to do it.
 They just want to rent a space and start boxing/fighting in it.
-I'm looking for specific statutes that outline the legalities and specific requirements for their...
+I'm looking for specific statutes that outline the legalities and specific requirements...
 Read more »

 Your question is unclear- there will be no "common law" on these issues.
 Any issues concerning a corporation's assumed name or reserved name are governed by the state statutes regarding corporations, and also perhaps the rules of the Secretary of States' office.